5 minutes

 Instructions:

-- Add all dry rub ingredients to a small jar, put on the lid and shake very well until all ingredients are well combined.
+- Add all dry rub ingredients to a small jar.
+Put on the lid and shake very well until all ingredients are well combined.
+(I don't recommend storing this rub because the brown sugar can dry out that way.
+It's best to prepare the rub fresh when you need it.)

 Notes: